Make music to take their breath away

 The woodwind program at UNCSA is a highly focused training environment for the aspiring performer with a specially designed education tailored to the student’s needs and professional goals.
 Its full-time resident faculty includes internationally recognized artist-teachers Tadeu Coelho, flute; Oskar Espina-Ruiz, clarinet; Robin Driscoll, oboe; Saxton Rose, bassoon; and Taimur Sullivan, saxophone.

 Students at all levels are prepared intensively for recitals and becoming professional performers.
 The woodwind department also prepares their students for state, national, and international competitions, and auditions for conservatories and universities around the world.
 Recently, students have been prizewinners at the National Flute Association, North American Saxophone Alliance and Music Teachers National Association competitions.

 Ensemble participation is by juried auditions and every student is given a significant number of performance opportunities.
-Students may be chosen to perform with the Symphony Orchestra, Opera Orchestra, Wind Ensemble, Contemporary Ensemble, Jazz Ensemble, and a variety chamber music groups.
+Students may be chosen to perform with the Symphony Orchestra, Opera Orchestra, Wind Ensemble, nu Ensemble, Jazz Ensemble, and a variety chamber music groups.

 Chamber music is an integral part of the UNCSA experience.
-Students have the opportunity to perform with their peers in trios, quartets, quintets, and other combinations, and receive weekly coachings from a faculty member.
+Students have the opportunity to perform with their peers in trios, quartets, quintets, and other combinations, and receive weekly coaching from a faculty member.
 Chamber ensembles perform at both on-campus and off-campus engagements.

 The graduate program enables students to refine their technical skills and develop advanced interpretative techniques through the study and performance of significant works from the woodwind literature.
-A unique and progressive career strategies curriculum readies students for the competitive job market, competitions, orchestral and DMA auditions.
+A unique and progressive career strategies curriculum readies students for the competitive job market, competitions, orchestral and Doctor of Musical Arts (DMA) auditions.
 In addition to the master’s degree, the one-year Professional Artist Certificate program provides further focus on job placement and the development of future performing artists at the highest level.
 Supplementing on-campus performance opportunities are numerous professional ensembles active in the region with a tradition of hiring advanced UNCSA students.